rmit-iPSE-2024-s2/a2_s3911598/a2_s3911598/a2_s3911598Catalog.docc/a2_s3911598Catalog.md

 ### ActivityModel - Fetching Random Activities

 The `ActivityModel` is responsible for fetching random activity suggestions from the **Bored API**.
 This allows users to receive random tasks or activities that they can engage in.

+### QuoteModel - Fetching Random Quotes

+The `QuoteModel` fetches motivational quotes via `URLSession`.
+It provides fresh, randomized content in the mood tracking section, allowing users to receive new inspirational quotes with each refresh.

+## Animation Overview

+### Files with Animation

+1. **MoodTrackingView.swift**
+   - **Effect**: Implements a smooth transition for the mood slider and background color.
+The facial expression (mouth curvature) animates based on the mood value, providing a dynamic feedback mechanism.
+The background color of the view also changes in response to the mood slider.
+   - **Animation Details**: The `curvature` of the mouth and the background color transition smoothly as the mood slider is adjusted.

+2. **MoodView.swift**
+   - **Effect**: A heart icon is animated to simulate a "heartbeat" effect.
+The heart grows and shrinks in size repeatedly, giving a pulsing effect.
+   - **Animation Details**: The `scaleEffect` is used in combination with a repeating `easeInOut` animation to create the heartbeat effect when displaying the user's daily mood record.

 ## Unit Testing